Skip to main content

 While the internet is an amazing place, it does have its dark side, and it is important to make kids aware of those dangers just as you do in everyday life.

-“Explain to them clearly what dangers may be lurking online, help them understand that not everything online may be what it seems, and make sure they know that they can turn to you for help if they find themselves in an uncomfortable situation online,” Tomaschek says.
+“Explain to them clearly what dangers may be lurking online, help them understand that not everything online may be what it seems, and make sure they know that they can turn to you for help if they find themselves in an uncomfortable situation online,” Tomaschek explained.
 “Do your best to keep them away from chat rooms and make sure they know not to engage with strangers online, to never provide personal information like their full name, email address, home address, or current location to anyone, and to never post photos or videos of themselves online without your permission.”

-When you decide to let older kids onto social-media platforms, make sure they know how to block followers.
+When you decide to let older kids onto social media platforms, make sure they know how to block followers.
 It’s also a good idea to monitor whom they send and accept follow requests from.
 You don’t want to stalk your kids online, but you do need to be aware of what they’re doing.

 When you decide to introduce your children to the internet is up to you.
 More and more schoolwork requires the internet, but whenever you set them off on the internet highway, use a kid-safe browser like Pikluk.
 Have them stick to kid-safe websites and avoid social media as long as possible.
-Utilizing parental controls are a must-do.
+Utilizing parental controls is a must-do.
 When kids are online, try to be nearby to monitor, and while it’s an uncomfortable talk, make sure kids understand the dangers lurking on the internet.

 Dawn Miller